Cultural depictions of Mahathir Mohamad: Details and attributes

 In November 1995, the UMNO general assembly at the Putra World Trade Centre featured the Anugerah art gallery, which showcased portraits of party president Mahathir.
 Painted over three years by a Russian artist, the portrait was presented to Mahathir by the gallery owner, Ferri Anugerah Maamur.
 It depicts Mahathir in an oratory pose during the 1994 general assembly, with the Malaysian and UMNO flags in the background.
 Mahathir was also seen imitating the expression on the portrait exhibited in his honor.

 In December 2002, a resilient petunia hybrid named “Mahathir flowers” was introduced by Ipoh nursery owner Hooi Suk Chang to honor Mahathir.
 The plant, created by cross-breeding imported and local variants, is known for thriving in direct sunlight and various environments.

 On 7 October 2003, the Yang di-Pertuan Agong Tuanku Syed Sirajuddin opened the photo exhibition A Thousand Faces of Dr Mahathir at the National Art Gallery in Jalan Tun Razak, Kuala Lumpur.
 The exhibition was organized by the local media, who pooled their resources to showcase memorable images documenting Mahathir's 22-year career as Prime Minister.
 Within just two days, the exhibition attracted 6,000 visitors.
 Besides Mahathir and Siti Hasmah, Sarah Ali, the wife of Uganda’s First Deputy Prime Minister Moses Ali, and Semra Sezer, the wife of the Turkish President Ahmet Necdet Sezer, also attended the exhibition.
 In the same month, The One Academy in Petaling Jaya presented Mahathir with a portrait of himself, further celebrating his contributions to the nation.

-In 2004, celebrated Malaysian cartoonist, Lat compiled his works from the New Straits Times Scenes of Malaysian Life series, featuring Mahathir into a book entitled, Dr. Who?!: Capturing the Life and Times of a Leaded in Cartoons, published by Berita Publishing.
+In 2004, celebrated Malaysian cartoonist, Lat compiled his works from the New Straits Times Scenes of Malaysian Life series, featuring Mahathir into a book entitled, Dr. Who?!: Capturing the Life and Times of a Leader in Cartoons, published by Berita Publishing.
 On 31 August, the Centre Court of Suria KLCC was transformed into an art gallery for a two-day exhibition titled 22 Years from The HeART as a tribute to Mahathir.
 The exhibition featured Merdeka-themed paintings by various artists, with each piece representing a year of Mahathir's 22-year tenure as Malaysia's fourth prime minister, capturing key moments in the nation's history.

 In 2008, Eugene Yu created a comic strip chronicling the life of Mahathir, from his birth to his retirement as Malaysia's fourth prime minister.
 In 2010, actor Esma Daniel portrayed Mahathir in Mahathir, the Musical, a Malaysian production staged at Istana Budaya from September 24 to October 4.
 The musical depicted Mahathir's journey from his humble rural beginnings to becoming Malaysia's Prime Minister in 1981, highlighting key moments in his life and career until his retirement in 2003.
 Due to overwhelming public response, its run was extended by five days to October 9.
 Following its initial success, Mahathir, the Musical returned with a sequel in 2011, staged at Istana Budaya from January 21 to 30.